mnsekh111/IOT-Projects/README.md

 1: Mount the ESP6266 Wifi Shield over the arduino board
 2. Learn more about the wifi shield here <br>
     https://learn.sparkfun.com/tutorials/esp8266-wifi-shield-hookup-guide

+LED Indicators

+The WiFi Shield includes two LED indicators: a simple red power indicator and a blue “status” LED.
+The red power LED should illuminate whenever power is being delivered from the Arduino to the ESP8266 Shield.
+If you need to debug anything, checking for this LED should be your first step.

+LED indicator location

+The blue status LED is tied into the firmware of the ESP8266.
+It’ll blink, be solid, or turn off depending on which state it’s in.

+LED State	ESP8266 State
+Off	WiFi disconnected.
+Not configured.
+Blinking	Station mode: ESP8266 attempting to connect to access point.
+AP mode: ESP8266 waiting for incoming connections
+On	Station mode: ESP8266 connected to access point.
+AP mode: Devices connected to ESP8266 AP.
+The status LED is tied to GPIO 5 of the ESP8266.